- Georgetown University, M.A., Summa Cum Laude, 2012

 - Partner, Dewey & LeBoeuf LLP (formerly Dewey Ballantine)

-- Chief of Staff and Counsel to Senator Byron L. Dorgan
+- Chief of Staff and Counsel to Congressman Byron L. Dorgan

 - Law Clerk, Honorable George H. Revercomb, D.C.
 Superior Court